⇛ Business License Application Online

 Sec.
 16-38.
 Inspection of license and licensed premises.The chief of police, his/her designated official or code enforcement officer shall be permitted at any reasonable time to inspect the license required and the premises for which the license has been applied or issued.

-(1) Shall be limited to three (3) consecutive days not to exceed thirty (30) days of a calendar year.
+(1) Shall be limited to three (3) consecutive days not to exceed ninty (90) days of a calendar year.
 (2) Merchandise shall not be displayed within any public right-of-way, or impede vehicular or pedestrian traffic or obstruct any clear sight triangle.
 (3) The display area shall not reduce the parking on the premises below the required minimum allowed by the city zoning regulations (Appendix C, section 6, article 12) (4) Written permission from the property owner shall be obtained prior to issuance of a city license and/or conducting business.
-A copy of the written permission and license shall be on file with the police department.
-(5) Outdoor sales or peddlers or solicitors shall only be allowed in the following zoning districts; Neighborhood Commercial, Community Commercial, Limited Industrial or Industrial Districts.
-No outdoor sales displaying goods shall be allowed in any residential districts.
-(6) All other applicable city zoning regulations and/or ordinances shall be adhered to.
+A copy of the written permission and license shall be on file with the city clerk.
+(5) Outdoor sales shall only be allowed in the following zoning districts: Neighborhood Commercial, Community Commercial, Limited Industrial or Industrial Districts.
+No outdoor sales,displaying goods shall be allowed in any residential districts.
+(6) Each canvasser, solicitor, or peddler must obtain their own license and have it displayed on their person at all times while conducting sales.
+(7) All other applicable city zoning regulations and/or ordinances shall be adhered to.